News

 It’s impressively un-dated, this video, apart from these staticy bits (and the single-use plastic).
 The way everyone is dressed could be now, and the song more than holds up, so it’s weird to think of what a different place the world was when it came out.

 2000 was a long time ago – while the most important numbers for a song are all online now, back then it was all about keeping your music off the internet.
-A radio station in Phoenix, Arizona, played Change before it was meant to after someone downloaded it, an idea that seemed baffling at the time.
-"It sucks in a way," said Moreno.
+A radio station in Phoenix, Arizona, played Change… before it was meant to after someone downloaded it, an idea that seemed baffling at the time.
+"It sucks in a way," said Chino.
 "I understand that people want to hear it, and the majority of people that are downloading it are Deftones fans.
 It's been a long time since we put out a record, so they really want to hear the music.
 It also kind of sucks because we're not like, a platinum artist, so every record we sell matters to us.
 I still think a lot of people will buy the record, but at least they could wait until the record comes out.
 I was one of those kids that sought out music, finding bootlegs – I still collect bootlegs, I love that kind of stuff – so I can understand why kids want that kind of stuff.
 There's also a lot of really cool stuff from us.
 I was looking around and I saw, like, there's versions of us doing Weezer songs live and it sounds crappy, but I think there's a lot of novelty stuff.
 I think people are pretty much going to buy our record anyway."
 That Weezer video he’s talking about is a live version of Say It Ain’t So that went around early file-sharing networks and features him mentioning pigs a bunch of times.

 So, other than putting the 'sex' into 'insects', what the heck is this song all about?
-Moreno himself described the song as “a beautiful metamorphosis”.
+Chino himself described the song as “a beautiful metamorphosis”.
 It’s obviously about damage sustained by a relationship, right?
 Or is it?
 Maybe it’s just about a dude ripping wings off a fly.
-Moreno said “It’s a metaphorical song.
-You could take it in the literal sense of me watching someone turn into a fly and taking them home with me and pulling of their wings and laughing.
+He said, “It’s a metaphorical song.
+You could take it in the literal sense of me watching someone turn into a fly and taking them home with me and pulling off their wings and laughing.
 It spawns from me being a complete asshole and getting the complete repercussion for it by having my life taken away.”
-“Nobody knows what it’s about except for Chino,” said Chi Cheng at the time.

 Good mover, Chino Moreno.